 The pet industry is ripe with opportunity for all kinds of small business ideas.
 And it’s an industry worth more than $100 billion, so there’s plenty of demand.
 Your pet business could be product- or service-based—selling accessories, food, or toys, or offering grooming, walking, or training expertise.

 Perkie Prints makes personalized printed pet products—everything from apparel to framed prints, plus fun projects in between.

 On the service side of things, Let the Dog Out offers dog walking and “bathroom breaks” to its customers.

 Online memberships aren’t just a hot new business idea that materialized from people being required to stay home during the COVID-19 crisis.
 Online memberships are ideal for entrepreneurs with an established active and engaged community.
 They work much like a subscription-based business—customers make recurring payments in exchange for a virtual product or service.

-Since this content is behind a gate that only paying subscribers can access through their customer account, you can also host exclusive livestreams in addition to (or instead of) downloadable content.
+Since this content is behind a gate that only paying subscribers can access, you can also host exclusive livestreams in addition to (or instead of) downloadable content.